Going Home from the Hospital? Home Care Can Help!

 - Keep a fire extinguisher and smoke detector on every floor.

-- Use extreme caution when smoking, never smoke when alone or in bed.
+- If you are a smoker, use extreme caution; never smoke when alone or in bed.

 - Always get up slowly after sitting or lying down.
 Take your time, and make sure you have your balance.